The Absolute Best things to do in Chiang Mai

 An extremely unique experience is the opportunity to talk to a monk about their lives.
 There are ‘monk chat’ programs across five temples in the city.
 The most popular is Wat Chedi Luang where you can catch a monk between 9 am and 6 pm on the north side of the temple grounds seated around a table.
 Just introduce yourself and express your wish to talk.

-Some of the popular temples (linked to location on Google maps) that you must visit are:
+Some of the popular temples (linked to the location on Google maps) that you must visit are:

 Wat Chedi Luang (Open from 6 am to 5 pm)